obertm/OneADayLocal/docs/Euler034_explained.md

 Find all numbers that are equal to the sum of the factorials of their digits (excluding single-digit trivial cases), and return their sum.

+## Approach

+Precompute factorials of digits 0–9, derive an upper bound using d·9! to cap the search (7·9! is sufficient), then linearly scan numbers ≥10, summing digit factorials and comparing to the original number.

 ## Step-by-step reasoning

 1) Precompute digit factorials